doherty100/azuresandbox/terraform-azurerm-vnet-shared/README.md

 ### Bootstrap script

+The bootstrap script [bootstrap.sh](./bootstrap.sh) is used to initialize variables and to ensure that all dependencies are in place for the Terraform configuration to be applied.
 In most real world projects, Terraform configurations will need to reference resources that are not being managed by Terraform because they already exist.
 It is also sometimes necessary to provision resources in advance to avoid circular dependencies in your Terraform configurations.
-For this reason, this quick start provisions several resources in advance using [bootstrap.sh](./bootstrap.sh) which does the following:
+For this reason, this quick start provisions several resources in advance using [bootstrap.sh](./bootstrap.sh).

+[bootstrap.sh](./bootstrap.sh) performs the following operations:

 * Generates SSH keys for Linux Jumpbox VM
-* Generates [Mime Multi Part Archive](https://cloudinit.readthedocs.io/en/latest/topics/format.html#mime-multi-part-archive) containing the following files:
+* Generates a [Mime Multi Part Archive](https://cloudinit.readthedocs.io/en/latest/topics/format.html#mime-multi-part-archive) containing the following files:
   * [configure-vm-jumpbox-linux.yaml](./configure-vm-jumpbox-linux.yaml) is [Cloud Config Data](https://cloudinit.readthedocs.io/en/latest/topics/format.html#cloud-config-data) used to configure the Linux Jumpbox VM.
   * [configure-vm-jumpbox-linux.sh](./configure-vm-jumpbox-linux.sh) is a [User-Data Script](https://cloudinit.readthedocs.io/en/latest/topics/format.html#user-data-script) used to configure the Linux Jumpbox VM.
 * Creates a new resource group with the default name *rg-vdc-nonprod-01* used by all the quick starts.